Do you need to design or improve an enterprise architecture? If so, you’ll need to learn about enterprise architecture frameworks.

 - Increased efficiency and effectiveness of enterprise IT systems

-How do You Improve Your Business with the EA Framework?
+How do you Improve Your Business with the EA Framework?

 There are many ways that you can use an EA framework to improve your business or organization.
 Here are some examples: